5 Ways To Stay Calm Amidst Turmoil

 - Don’t feel guilty.
 No one person can do it all, so learn your limits and be satisfied with them.

 - Be a little selfish once in a while by scheduling “me time” – it will help keep you grounded and in touch with your thoughts and feelings.
 Consider meditating first thing in the morning, or making time for a yoga class.
 It’s often best to put an hour on your calendar regularly for this “me time.”
+Be sure to also spend some, if not all of your “me time” outside getting fresh air.

 - Take time to enjoy the little things.
 Read a book, start an art project, take a walk or treat yourself to a massage.
 I would consider an afternoon cat nap an important and healthful option as well.